 6. It’s Cheap

 DHC Lip Cream is priced affordably if you get it in Japan.
 Although the recommended retail price is ¥700, you can often get it at around ¥400+.
 That works out to just S$5 to S$9 per stick.
-Here’s the latest online price on Amazon and Ebay.
+Here’s the latest online price on Amazon.

 Considering how effective this lip cream is and how likely you’ll be able to finish using it (and not lose it), I think it’s great bang for the buck.
 Just don’t get it in Singapore because it would cost you twice or thrice the price. :)